PetalCat/StubbornSnow/README.md

-# Fabric Example Mod
+# StubbornSnow Mod

-## Setup
+## Description

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+This mod stops ice and snow from melting when placed near a light source.
+The mod is currently only available for 1.16.4

 ## License

-This template is available under the CC0 license.
+This Mod is available under the CC0 license.
 Feel free to learn from it and incorporate it in your own projects.